Sweet Potato Ukoy with Palabok Recipe

 Cooking Methods

-Cook noodles al dente, prepare a rich sauce with shrimp broth, and layer with toppings for an authentic palabok experience.
+Cook bihon noodles al dente to maintain their texture, prepare a rich shrimp broth-based sauce with annatto and fish sauce, and layer with toppings for an authentic palabok experience.
+The sauce’s thickness is achieved with a cornstarch slurry, ensuring it clings to the noodles.

 Fusion Concept